top of page

 📍 Location: Oswestry, Shropshire

-🥋 Programs offered: Adults, Gi
+🥋 Programs Offered: Adults, Gi

-💷 Free trial available?
+💷 Free Trial Available?
 No

-Club summary:
+Club Summary

 ✅ Pros

-• Welcoming atmosphere for beginners and returners
+• Welcoming atmosphere for beginners and returning members.

 ❌ Cons